Short-length SSVEP data extension by a novel generative adversarial networks based framework: Conclusion

 \section{Conclusion}

-Building a high-performance SSVEP-BCI system with limited calibration data is an urgent demand for the BCI community.
-In this study, we proposed a novel GAN-based augmentation strategy to enhance the performance of SSVEP-based BCI.
-Rather than simply enlarging the training dataset, the proposed augmentation method served as a signal converter that could be employed to extend data length.
-Experimental results based on a 4-class and a 12-class SSVEP datasets demonstrate that the proposed augmentation method could significantly improve the recognition accuracy of traditional methods and deep learning methods with limited subject-specific data.
-Furthermore, it holds transformative promise to build a high-performance SSVEP-BCI system with zero-calibration procedure for new users.
-Overall, the proposed augmentation method could significantly shorten the calibration time and uncover the underlying subject-invariant properties of SSVEP data, which facilitates the implementation of various SSVEP-based BCI applications.
+In this study, we proposed a novel GAN-based augmentation model to enhance the performance of SSVEP-based BCI.
+Rather than enlarging the amount of training dataset, the proposed augmentation method served as a signal converter that could be employed to extend data length.
+We incorporated a novel U-Net generator architecture and auxiliary classifier into the network architecture, and introduced a two-stage training strategy and the LeCam-divergence regularization term during the network implementation.
+Extensive experimental results based on a 4-class and a 12-class SSVEP datasets demonstrate that the proposed augmentation method could significantly improve the recognition accuracy of traditional methods and deep learning methods with limited subject-specific data, and could significantly shorten the calibration time.
+Furthermore, the proposed method holds promise to reduce the classification performance gap of various frequency recognition methods.
+This study could shed light on future research to boost the performance of the SSVEP-based BCI by extending EEG data length by generative models as GANs.